 There are a couple more things I should mention.
 First, the reason micronized and nanosized particles are so popular is that they rub in clear.
 The recipe I’m sharing might make you look a bit pasty, but if you want you can tint it with mineral powder (details with the recipe).

 Also, titanium dioxide photodegrades pretty quickly and there’s evidence that it make become toxic in the process, so I prefer to use zinc oxide.
 Unfortunately, both zinc and titanium can leave white marks on dark clothes, so be careful when applying.

 Last thing: This formula works immediately, so there’s no need to wait to go outside.
 However, it is not waterproof, so reapply after swimming.
 Now, are you ready to make some homemade sunscreen?

 Simple Homemade Sunscreen Recipe

 - 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil.
 Here’s what I would use.
-If you’re using a scale the total weight should be about 9 oz. weighed)
+If you’re using a scale the total weight should be about 9 oz.

 - .4-1.6 oz uncoated, non-nano zinc.
-Weight will vary based on the level of protection you want (I bought mine here.
-It cost $19 with shipping and will probably last me a bazillion years.
-Smallest non-nano batch I could find.
-UPDATE: Here is another resource)
+Weight will vary based on the level of protection you want (Find it here)

-- Iron oxides or cacao powder for tint (optional) – find pre-blended iron oxide here, find cocoa powder here
+- Iron oxides or cocoa powder for tint (optional) – find pre-blended iron oxide here, find cocoa powder here

 - food processor (Here’s the one I have)